roguehistory/DIGH-HIST3812/content/en/building/cs-guidance.md

 ---

 8. Remember to address the goals for this exercise.
-The most important of these: the 'so what?', also known as the 'what's in it for me?'.
+The most important of these: Imagine someone from the Ottawa GLAM community looking at your work; they'll (politely) be thinking 'so what?', also known as the 'what's in it for me?'.
+That is to say, why does this notebook matter?

 ---

 9. When its ready, you can submit it [here](https://forms.gle/RZH4o6H18L1sMBz88)

+---

+## Your Notebook Documentation Is Due at the End of the Course

+...but I will accept it up to ten days after the final day of the Winter term (which this year is April 14; thus, April 24th.)

+I will bundle everyone's notebooks and documentation together into a supporting website, the Ottawa GLAM Workbench ([fyi, repo here](https://github.com/XLabCU/GLAM-Ottawa)) and used the [My Binder](https://mybinder.org) service to make these live online.